-2.2.1 Tweeter and Midrange Controls
+2.2.1 Tweeter Control

-The two knobs at the top of the plate on the back of the speaker tailor the mid- and high-frequency response of the G6.1c.
-They are subtle controls, but they can make a great difference in gaining that last bit of additional performance in tuning your speakers for the room in which you are using them.
-They can turn your system from very good to exceptional, so take the time to work through this process.
+The knob marked TWEETER on the plate on the back of the speaker is used to tailor the high-frequency response of the G7c.
+It is a subtle control, but can make a great difference in gaining that last bit of additional performance from your speakers.

-The left knob marked TWEETER is a volume control for the front tweeter.
 Turning this control clockwise will increase the level of the tweeters.
 Use this control if you need a bit more treble, or to increase the apparent space of the soundstage.
 Too high a tweeter level, and you can feel that voices are too sibilant.
-With music, crashing cymbals are leaping out at absolute fidelity $^{\text{\tiny TM}}$ you, and nylon stringed guitars sound steely.
+With music, crashing cymbals are leaping out at you, and nylon stringed guitars sound steely.
 Start with this control at the 12 o'clock position.
-There is about a \pm one dB range for this control.
+There is about a \pm 1dB range for this control.